 1885 Birthday of Brock Pemberton, producer of many Broadway plays and comedies during a 30-year career, including the original Harvey, Miss Lulu Bett, Six Characters in Search of an Author, The Ladder, and Janie.

 1925 Merchants of Glory have made an industry out of the memory of a local dead hero.
 When that hero turns up suffering from amnesia, they convince him to disappear again.
-This Theatre Guild performance of Marcel Pagnol and Paul Nivoix's play will earn 42 showings.
+The Theatre Guild performance of Marcel Pagnol and Paul Nivoix's play earns 42 showings.

 1976 George C. Scott plays a con man in Larry Gelbart's Gold Rush-era comedy Sly Fox, based on Ben Jonson's Volpone.
-The supporting cast includes Jack Gilford, Bob Dishy, Hector Elizondo and Scott's wife, Trish Van Devere.
-It stays 495 performances at the Broadhurst Theatre.
+The supporting cast includes Jack Gilford, Bob Dishy, Hector Elizondo, and Scott's wife, Trish Van Devere.
+It plays at the Broadhurst Theatre.

 2011 Lysistrata Jones, a peppy musical by Douglas Carter Beane and Lewis Flinn that transposes the action of the Greek classic Lysistrata from the Peleponnesian Wars to the world of college basketball, opens on Broadway at the Walter Kerr Theatre.
-Dan Knechtges directs a cast including Patti Murin, Josh Segarra, Jason Tam, Lindsay Nicole Chambers and Liz Mikel.
-Despite an enthusiastic review from the New York Times, the show fails to catch on with audiences and it closes after 30 performances.
+Dan Knechtges directs a cast including Patti Murin, Josh Segarra, Jason Tam, Lindsay Nicole Chambers, and Liz Mikel.